List of Endeavour characters: Series 4

 In "Lazaretto" Morse locates Joan in Leamington where she is in a relationship with a married man.
-When her father visits her in "Harvest", she tells him she does not want to go back to Oxford, to the life she has led before.
-Things sour when Thursday roughs her partner up and threatens him.
-When her boyfriend hits her and kicks her out, Joan visits Morse at his flat.
+When her father later visits her in "Harvest", she tells him she does not want to go back to Oxford, to the life she has led before.
+Thursday leaves, but delivers a short beating to her lover in the car park and warns him off.
+Out of the blue, Joan turns up at Morse's flat sporting a bruised cheek, explaining she's been thrown out by her paramour.
 He asks her to marry him, which she refuses.
 He then lends her some money to help her.
 Later, Morse gets a call when Joan is admitted to hospital.
-He visits her and learns from a doctor that she has fallen and has had a miscarriage.
+He visits her and learns from a doctor that she has "fallen" and has had a miscarriage.

 Series 5

 In the first episode, "Muse", Morse runs into Joan in Oxford and the possibility of romance between them lingers, but is never acted upon, with Joan even encouraging Morse to date elsewhere.
 Joan is revealed to be emotionally distant from her father as well, as the two are having trouble reconciling following the events of the past year; consequently, Joan lives apart from her parents.
 In the final episode, however, she is able to mend the rift with her father, although her relationship with Morse is left ambiguous as Morse, spurred on by George's death, asks Joan out for a coffee, a request that she does not respond to immediately.